Rohan-KM27/Rohan-KM27/README.md

 Skills

-Python
+-Python

-Machine Learning
+-Machine Learning

-Data Analysis
+-Data Analysis

-Artificial Intelligence
+-Artificial Intelligence

-C
+-C

-C++
+-C++

-DBMS
+-DBMS

-JAVA
+-JAVA

 Projects
 Traffic Management System - A DBMS project that aims to design and implement a traffic management system using Django and MySQL.

 Contact Me

 If you're interested in collaborating or just want to say hi, feel free to reach out to me on LinkedIn or GitHub.
 I'm always happy to connect with like-minded individuals who are passionate about AI and ML.